werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_kubernetes.md

             path: /var/lib/kubelet/device-plugins
 ```

-Apply provided device plugin in the `kube-system` namespace:
+Apply the above plugin manifest to the `kube-system` namespace:

 ```
 kubectl -n kube-system apply -f werf-fuse-device-plugin-ds.yaml
 ```

-## 2. Configure access to container registry
+## 2. Configure access to the container registry

-Prepare base64 docker config to access your registry.
+Prepare the Docker configuration in base64 format to access the registry.

 ```yaml
 # registrysecret.yaml